vladimirtudor22/QA_Selenium/readme.md

 - Verify the ability to open the category menu.
 - Select a category and a subcategory.
 - Confirm the existence of a product within the chosen category.
+  > [!NOTE]
+  > Highlights information that users should take into account, even when skimming.

 ### Product Variant Selection